asreview/paper-depression-brouwer-simulation-ATD/README.md

 ## Installation

-The scripts in this repository require Python 3.6+.
-Install the extra dependencies with (in the command line):
+The scripts in this repository require Python 3.6+ and R. Install the dependencies with (in the command line):

 ```
 # install required software (such as ASReview)
 pip install requirements.txt
+Rscript install.R
 ```

 ## Data